Outer Join Operator (+) Restrictions in 12.1.0.2?

 Examples

-An ORA-01416 is thrown in 9.2.0.8 and in 12.1.0.2.
+An ORA-01416 is thrown in 9.2.0.8 and 12.1.0.2.
 You cannot formulate such a query using ANSI join.
 Doing something like that does not make sense.
 It is not a relevant restriction.
-But it is interesting to see that an ORA-01416 is thrown in Oracle 12.1.0.2, even if this error message is not documented anymore.
+But it is interesting to see that an ORA-01416 is thrown in Oracle 12.1.0.2, even if this error message is not documented any more.

 An ORA-01417 is thrown in 9.2.0.8 but not in 12.1.0.2.

 An ORA-01468 is thrown in 9.2.0.8 and in 12.1.0.2.
 You cannot formulate such a query using ANSI join.
 It could have been a way to formulate a full outer join, but something like that is not supported with Oracle join syntax.
-ORA-01468 is not documented in Oracle 12.1.0.2, but nonetheless this error is thrown.
-I do not consider this a relevant restriction for Oracle join-syntax.
+ORA-01468 is not documented in Oracle 12.1.0.2, but this error is thrown.
+I do not consider this a relevant restriction for Oracle join syntax.

 An ORA-01719 is thrown in 9.2.0.8 but not in 12.1.0.2.